The 5 Love Languages is a book by Gary Chapman that explores how everyone has a preferred way to receive love from other people. Some people feel

 If there’s something out there that could seriously improve your life – splurge on it or start saving for it.
 You don’t need to be sleeping on that mattress that hurts your back or keep wearing those shoes that pinch your toes.

 Create a hobby fund.
 You deserve that yarn, those paints, that canvas, those jewelry beads, that clay, those materials.
 Never feel bad for nurturing your creative self.

 Invest in yourself.
 Invest in your mental, emotional, and physical health.
 Gym memberships, therapists, spa days?
 All worth it.

-My second favorite self-love language.
+One of my other favorite self-love languages.
 Give yourself space and time to be and to simply explore who you are.
 I can’t tell you how many life-changing epiphanies have come from long nature walks or sitting outside in the sunshine while I journal.

 Make time for solitude – for getting to know yourself and getting to like yourself.
 For being present in your life.